 BACKGROUND/AIMS: Hypertension (HT) is a significant preventable risk factor for cardiovascular disease, stroke, and chronic kidney disease.
-It is defined as systolic blood pressure >140 mmHg, or diastolic blood pressure >90 mmHg, or both, often linked to obesity.
+It is defined as systolic blood pressure ≥140 mmHg, or diastolic blood pressure ≥90 mmHg, or both, and is often linked to obesity.
 Around 75% of HT cases are directly related to obesity.
 Effective blood pressure (BP) control in hypertensive patients relies on medical treatment and lifestyle adjustments.
-However, no prior study in Northern Cyprus has examined HT control and recommended lifestyle changes.
-MATERIALS AND METHODS: This study, conducted between May and August 2022, involved 185 hypertensive patients in Northern Cyprus.
-Data collection included height and weight measurements, along with a 14-question questionnaire to assess BP values and lifestyle habits.
-Statistical analysis was performed using IBM[®] SPSS Statistics Version 18.0.
-RESULTS: Results revealed that only 42.7% of participants had controlled BP and that a significant 83.8% were overweight or obese.
-Most patients did not adhere to recommended daily salt intake, engage in regular physical activity, or maintain a healthy diet.
+However, no prior study in North Cyprus had examined HT control and recommended lifestyle changes.

+MATERIALS and METHODS: This study, conducted between May and August, 2022, involved 185 hypertensive patients in North Cyprus.
+Data collection included height and weight measurements, along with a 14-point questionnaire in order to assess BP values and lifestyle habits.
+Statistical analysis was performed using IBM® SPSS Statistics Version 18.0.

+RESULTS: The results revealed that only 42.7% of participants had controlled their BP and that a significant 83.8% were overweight or obese.
+Most patients did not adhere to the recommended daily salt intake, engage in regular physical activity, or maintain a healthy diet.
 Specifically, 76.8% consumed more than the recommended 5-6 grams of salt daily, and 55.1% favored animal-based foods over fruits and vegetables.
-In terms of physical activity, 88.1% did not engage in activities like swimming, biking, running, or brisk walking for the recommended 30-45 minutes daily.
+In terms of physical activity, 88.1% did not engage in activities such as swimming, biking, running, or brisk walking for the recommended 30-45 minutes daily.
 Furthermore, 28.1% of hypertensive patients smoked.
-Alcohol consumption was low, with 43.2% reporting never consuming it.
+Alcohol consumption was low, with 43.2% reporting that they never consumed it.

-CONCLUSION: The majority of hypertensive patients were overweight or obese, lacked BP control, and did not adhere to recommended lifestyle changes.
-Notably, maintaining daily salt consumption <6 grams was statistically associated with effective BP control in Turkish Cypriots.
+CONCLUSION: The majority of hypertensive patients were overweight or obese, lacked BP control, and did not adhere to the recommended lifestyle changes.
+Notably, maintaining daily salt consumption below 6 grams was statistically associated with effective BP control in Turkish Cypriots.
 This underscores the importance of lifestyle modifications in HT management.

-Keywords: Hypertension, blood pressure, obesity, lifestyle changes.
+Keywords: Hypertension, blood pressure, obesity, lifestyle changes

-To cite this article: Berksel E, Tuncay C, Conkbayır C, Aykaç A. Hypertension Control in North Cyprus and Feasibility of Life Style Changes.
-Cyprus J Med Sci
+To cite this article: Berksel E, Tuncay C, Conkbayır C, Aykaç A. Hypertension Control in North Cyprus and the Feasibility of Life Style Changes.
+Cyprus J Med Sci 2024;9(2):101-106